Answers to frequently asked questions around COVID-19, from travel to furlough

 Making vaccination mandatory

-From 11 November 2021 COVID-19 vaccination will effectively be made compulsory for those working in care homes in England.
+From 11 November 2021 it effectively became compulsory for anyone working or volunteering in a care home in England to be fully vaccinated against coronavirus (COVID-19), unless exempt.
 The legislation applies to all Care Quality Commission-regulated service providers of nursing and personal care, in care homes.

-Workers who can prove they are clinically exempt will not be required to have the vaccination.
+Workers who can prove they are clinically exempt are not required to have the vaccination.

-In addition to the care home development, some employers in other sectors are choosing to make vaccination mandatory for their workforce.
-For example, Pimlico (formerly Pimlico Plumbers) is introducing a ‘no jab, no job’ policy and engaging only new starters who have been vaccinated against COVID-19 and offering to pay for all staff to have the vaccination once it becomes privately available.
+In addition to the care home and NHS development, some employers in other sectors are choosing to make vaccination mandatory for their workforce.
+For example, Pimlico (formerly Pimlico Plumbers) originally introduced a ‘no jab, no job’ policy and engaging only new starters who have been vaccinated against COVID-19 and offering to pay for all staff to have the vaccination once it becomes privately available.

 The new legal development is the nature of the requirement for vaccination, through the Health and Social Care legislation requiring care homes to assess the risk of, and prevent, detect and control the spread of infections.
-The Code of Practice on Infection Prevention and Control will also be amended.
+The legal approaches seem subtly different.
+In the care home sector the legislation related to restricting care home providers from allowing unvaccinated staff into the premises from 11 November 2021, using an amendment to the Health and Social Care Act 2008.
+Anyone (apart from residents and vistors) entering a care home in England must have received their full COVID vaccination.
+It appears that the health and social care legislation will be slightly different and providers in England will be required to ensure workers are fully vaccinated against COVID-19 in order to deploy them.
 By way of comparison, some NHS frontline healthcare workers have previously been required or recommended to have vaccines including for example hepatitis B and flu for certain healthcare workers but this is applied through workplace health and safety and occupational health policies.

 Vaccination requires an individual’s informed and voluntary consent and cannot be forced.
 If employees refuse vaccination, to discharge their health and safety duty, the employer may need to consider other steps that can be taken to protect them.
 An employer could consider potential disciplinary proceedings for failure to follow a reasonable instruction in certain settings (such as health or care) where an employees’ refusal has serious consequences but this approach is not without risk (as outlined below).
 Any employers considering this approach must be sure to follow any government guidance that emerges and seek specific legal advice, and should bear in mind the following: